vacp2p/rfc/specs/waku/waku-1.md

 This packet is used for sending the peer-to-peer messages, which are not supposed to be forwarded any further.
 E.g. it might be used by the Waku Mail Server for delivery of old (expired) messages, which is otherwise not allowed.

+#### P2P Request Complete

+This packet is used to indicate that all messages, requested earlier with an P2P Request packet (`0x7E`), have been send via one or more P2P Message packets (`0x7F`).

+The content of the packet is explained in the [Waku Mail Server](./mailserver.md) specification.

 ### Payload Encryption